 Know your credit

-Several landlords take credit into consideration.
-Obtain a current credit report to speed things along.
-If you provide a credit report, some landlords may even wave the application fee.
+Several landlords take credit into consideration. obtain a current credit report to speed things along.
+If you provide a credit report, some landlords may even waive the application fee.
 The credit report should be no more than 30 days old.
-If you have a few dings on your credit don’t take it as a loss.
-Be honest with yourself about what you can afford and if you have bad credit you may need to bring down your monthly expenditures, including rent.
+If you have a few dings on your credit, don’t take it as a loss.
+Be honest with yourself about what you can afford and if you have bad credit you may need to bring don your monthly expenditures, including rent.

 Yes, landlords do call references.
-At the least make sure your references know they are such.
-Regarding landlord references, the best one is the landlord you had BEFORE the one you have now.
+At the least make sure your references know they are such. regarding landlord references, the best one is the landlord you had BEFORE the one you have now.
 Your current landlord is irrelevant.
-If you were a bad tenant of mine and someone called me to take you off of my hands, I will tell him whatever he/she wants to hear to get rid of you.
+If you were a bad tenant of mine and someone called me to take you off of my hands, I will tell them whatever they want to hear to get rid of you.

 I am prepared, why do I still need a Realtor?

 As a landlord, I can tell you, the large amount of tenant requests generated from just one property requires weeks worth of man-hours to process.
 So much so, it is difficult to give everyone roper attention as the quantity is so overwhelming.
 A Realtor can help prospective tenants circumvent these hurdles.

 By knowing what landlords are looking for, a renter’s agent can help tenants prepare for the application process.
 Speed and polished presentation are the keys to winning highly competitive lease applications.
 Bidding wars are not just for real estate sales.